lexyblazy/cex/packages/crypto-lib/README.md

 ## Crypto-lib

-This is a small library that implement some basic crypto functions need on the `cex-app`. e.g
+This is a small library that implements some basic crypto functions need on the `cex-app`. e.g
 - Generate extended keys (xpub and xprv)
 - Derives addresses.